ycechungAI/moderngl/docs/the_guide/intro.rst

 `OpenGL`_ have gone though many versions and it can be confusing when looking up resources.
 Today we separate "Old OpenGL" and "Modern OpenGL".
-From 2008 to 2010 version 3.x of OpenGL evolved until version 3.3 and 4.1 was released simultaneously
+From 2008 to 2010 version 3.x of OpenGL evolved until version 3.3 and 4.0 was released simultaneously.

 In 2010 version 3.3, 4.0 and 4.1 was released to modernize the api
 (simplified explanation) creating something that would be able